RuleWorld/bionetgen/compilation_instructions.md

 ### Windows

-#### NFsim and atomizer
+#### NFsim

-Make sure you have Ninja, CMake, and Anaconda installed and that Python is in your path.
-For more detailed information, please see the NFsim and atomizer repos.
+Make sure you have Ninja and CMake.
+For more detailed information, please see the NFsim repo.
 From a PowerShell prompt, type the following:

-    cd <bngpath>/atomizer/SBMLparser
-    python.exe -m pip install --user -r ./requirements_win.txt python.exe -m pip install --target=. python-libsbml
-    python.exe -m PyInstaller ./sbmlTranslator.spec
-    mv ./dist/sbmlTranslator.exe ../../bin
     cd ../../nfsim_src
     mkdir build
     cd build